G-LOC: Air Battle: Release

 The game was released in three arcade cabinet versions: a standard stand-up version, a sit-down version and a deluxe sit-down version: the R-360 cabinet.
 The R-360 gives the game into a more dynamic feel as the cabinet responds to the pilot's actions, improving on the limited path of plane movement in the standup and sit-down versions.
 The cabinet is mounted on a gyroscope that can rotate along two axes, attached to a base which is stationary.

-The game was ported to the Sega Mega Drive, the Sega Master System and the Sega Game Gear.
-Because the R360 cabinet made the game more impressive the home computer versions (Commodore 64, Amstrad CPC, ZX Spectrum, Atari ST, and Amiga) were named G-LOC R360.
+The game was ported to the Mega Drive/Genesis, Master System, and Game Gear.
+The home computer versions (Commodore 64, Amstrad CPC, ZX Spectrum, Atari ST, and Amiga) were named G-LOC R360.

 Some ports include certain features not present in the arcade version.
 The Mega Drive version alternates between first and third-person perspectives at times, the Master System one features bosses, and the Game Gear one employs points that can be used to upgrade the jet.

 The original arcade version was ported to home consoles for the first time in 2020 for the Nintendo Switch under the Sega Ages series.
 This version was released on March 26 in Japan and later on April 30 in North America and Europe and features new control options and new ways to play through stages.

 Reception

-In Japan, Game Machine listed G-LOC: Air Battle on their June 1, 1990 issue as being the most-successful upright arcade game of the month.
+In Japan, Game Machine listed G-LOC: Air Battle as the most successful upright arcade game of May 1990.
 The deluxe cabinet version went on to become Japan's ninth highest-grossing dedicated arcade game of 1990.
 It was later Japan's fifth highest-grossing dedicated arcade game of 1991.
-In a retrospective review, Brett Weiss of Allgame gave the arcade version a score of 3.5 out of 5 stars.
-He compared the game to After Burner saying that G-Loc has "Superior graphics and slightly more versatile gameplay."

 In North America, it was considered the hit of the show at Chicago's American Coin Machine Exposition (ACME) in March 1990, and became a commercial hit upon release.
 It was the top-grossing new video game on the RePlay arcade charts in June 1990.
 It was then the second highest-grossing dedicated arcade game in September 1990, below Konami's Teenage Mutant Ninja Turtles.

 The arcade game received positive reviews from critics upon release.
+In a retrospective review, Brett Weiss of Allgame gave the arcade version a score of 3.5 out of 5 stars.
+He compared the game to After Burner, saying that G-Loc has superior graphics and slightly more versatile gameplay.